 You can find additional support resources and technical documentation through a variety of sources.

 Free self-service tools give you 24x7 access to a wealth of knowledge and technical support.
 Whether it is providing quick answers to questions, training your staff, or handling entire implementations from design to deployment, F5 services teams are ready to ensure that you get the most from your F5 technology.

-AskF5 is your storehouse for thousands of solutions to help you manage your F5 products more effectively.
-Whether you want to search the knowledge base periodically to research a solution, or you need the most recent news about your F5 products, AskF5 is your source.
+AskF5 is your storehouse for thousands of knowledgebase articles that help you manage your F5 products more effectively.
+Whether you want to browse periodically to research a solution, or you need the most recent news about your F5 products, AskF5 is your source.

 The F5 DevCentral community helps you get more from F5 products and technologies.
 You can connect with user groups, learn about the latest F5 tools, and discuss F5 products and technology.